-For example, if you find that Apps & games section is consuming more space, click on it and uninstall the unnecessary applications and games from your computer.
+For example, if you find that the Apps & games section is consuming more space, click on it, and uninstall the unnecessary applications and games from your computer.
 The ones you see are consuming a lot of space and not required anymore.

 The biggest advantage of Storage usage is that it is possible to virtually see everything stored on your hard drives such as system files, games, apps, temporary files, and others.